jonathanmaron/zend-view/README.md

     0.049877882003784 s, 0.5161 s

-The first number is the time to for one call to the Navigation tree, the second the page execution time (page contained several calls to Navigation).
+The first number is the time to for *one call* to the Navigation component, the second the *page execution* time (page contained several calls to Navigation component).

 This only works, since we are not using the Visible flag nor the ACL functionality.